ashinw/house-prj-pub/lower-level/section-K-requirements.md

 There is/are currently:
 * Four downlights installed operating from a dimmer transformer
-* A old style home theatre setup installed
+* An old style home theatre setup installed
-* A sliding door & wall to the north to main entrance & hall
+* A sliding door & north wall to main entrance & hall
 * A south facing sliding door to the verandah and deck
 * A ducted heating vent beside the east window